SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.33.md

 #### IDE - XML editor: Problems with the QAction option “dllName” \[ID_29587\]

 When you had specified the *dllName* option in the *Protocol.QActions.QAction@options* attribute, up to now, the following issues could occur:

 - When a solution-based protocol was compiled, QActions would incorrectly be referred to using the default DLL name “QAction.ID.dll”, even when a custom DLL name had been specified.
 - When, in a non-solution-based protocol, a custom DLL name was specified in a \<QAction> tag, the Validator would incorrectly thrown a “Could not find DLL: \[ProtocolName\].\[protocolVersion\].Test.dll” error.

 #### Class Library: RemotePort would throw “null reference” exceptions when trying to retrieve a replicated element \[ID_30053\]

 RemotePort would throw “null reference” exceptions when trying to retrieve a replicated element.

-#### Class Library: SLSpectrum wrappers were missing a GetMonitor call with the correct return for­mat \[ID_30056\]
+#### Class Library: SLSpectrum wrappers were missing a GetMonitor call with the correct return format \[ID_30056\]

 The SLSpectrum wrappers were missing a GetMonitor call with the correct return format.